Grahame Buckley: Playing career

 Buckley was graded at the St. George Dragons from Peakhurst J.R.L.F.C in 1977 and made his first-grade debut for the St George Dragons in Round 10 of the 1978 NSWRFL season.
 Buckley made 59 first grade appearances in total over, a span of seven seasons, which included being involved in the club's 1979 premiership campaign and was a much loved Dragons player of his era.
 He was a crowd favourite at Kogarah Jubilee Oval, and is remembered as a man who played above his weight.

 He later joined the Illawarra Steelers where he played one game during the 1986 season.

 Death

 After retiring, he later moved to Wauchope, New South Wales.
 Grahame Buckley was very well respected in the Wauchope rugby league and surf club community.
-He unfortunately suffered a fatal heart attack doing surf-boat training on Lake Cathie, New South Wales on 3 March 2016.
+He suffered a fatal heart attack doing surf-boat training on Lake Cathie, New South Wales, on 3 March 2016.